-TikTok is currently one of the most popular apps among younger audiences.
-A short-form video platform, TikTok has over 1 billion all-time downloads, and its popularity and influence is continuing to grow.
+TikTok is currently one of the most popular social media apps trending among younger audiences and its popularity and marketing influence is continuing to grow.
+A short-form video platform, TikTok has over 1 billion all-time downloads.

 While TikTok may not be as effective for B2B brands, B2C companies with a younger target audience should probably start to pay attention.
 Another social media platform that’s worth considering as an e-commerce business is Pinterest.
 Again, not a new platform but it has had somewhat of a resurgence of late and is no longer saved for home and wedding inspo.
 More than 250 million people use Pinterest every month, and this number will increase.